 Fortunately, the law protects job seekers from such discriminatory practices.
 Candidates have the right to refuse to answer sensitive or potentially illegal questions during an interview.
-Additionally, if an employer asks such questions during an interview, it could be viewed as evidence of discriminatory practices if a hiring decision is made based on those questions.
+Additionally, if an employer asks such questions during an interview, it could be viewed as evidence of discriminatory practices if a hiring decision is made based on those questions web series review.

 Job seekers must be aware of their rights and understand what questions may be deemed discriminatory or unlawful during an interview.
 Employers must also take steps to ensure that their interview questions do not violate discrimination laws and are relevant to the position being filled.

 If you find yourself facing discrimination during a job interview or in the workplace, it’s important to understand your legal rights and protections.
 You can explore the federal and state laws that are in place to safeguard against discriminatory employment practices, and take action if you feel your rights have been violated.
 By being aware of your rights and taking steps to fight back against discrimination, you can help create a more equitable and inclusive workplace for all.